246143/Cuda/Task 12/Matrix Transpose.md

 - The matrix is transposed using:
   - A **CPU function** with nested loops
   - A **CUDA kernel** with 8×8 threads

+ # Using these formula:
+    int row = blockIdx.y * blockDim.y + threadIdx.y;
+    int col = blockIdx.x * blockDim.x + threadIdx.x;

+     blockIdx.x	Index of the current block along the X-axis blockIdx.y	Index of the current block along the Y-axis blockDim.x	Number of threads in a block along the X-axis blockDim.y	Number of threads in a block along the Y-axis threadIdx.x	Index of the thread inside the block along the X-axis threadIdx.y	Index of the thread inside the block along the Y-axis

 - The output from both methods is printed.
 - The results are compared for correctness.
 - Execution time for CPU and GPU versions is displayed.